-For performers, our Institute offers the opportunity to better understand the music that you perform through the discovery your inner ear.
+For performers, the EAMA-Nadia Boulanger Institute offers the opportunity to better understand the music that you perform through the discovery your inner ear.
 An intensive month-long study of counterpoint, musicianship, harmony, and analysis is lead by our faculty of master teachers whose own evolving method informs the way they impart their musical insight.

 This summer, pianist and composer, Emile Naoumoff, will be joining our faculty.
 One of the last disciples of Nadia Boulanger, Emile Naoumoff brings to our program his breadth of knowledge and profound understanding of the musical world.